 Here are some actions our customers have taken in preparation:

-- A landing page communicating Operation London Bridge, built in the Jadu CMS, ready to publish when required.
+- Creating a landing page communicating Operation London Bridge, in Jadu CMS, ready to publish when required.

-- Prepared statements, using the Jadu CMS, in hidden mode.
+- Preparing statements using Jadu CMS in hidden mode.

-- Established a book of condolence, using Jadu Directories and eForms, to show the area’s support.
+- Establishing a book of condolence using Jadu Directories and eForms, to show the area’s support.